-Committed EU funds may not be released or further aid programmes may not be adopted by the EU, Romania and/or international credit institutions.
+Committed EU funds may not be released or further aid programmes may not be adopted by the EU.
+Romania and/or international credit institutions.

-Romania is set to receive funds for infrastructure and other projects in substantial amounts by the EU through "Next Generation EU both for public and for private beneficiaries.
-If these funds are not released, are released only in part or with delay (including because of Romania's up to present not good track record of accessing such funds), or if no further aid will be made available by the EU and the international credit institutions, the Romanian economy could be adversely affected, which would, in turn, negatively affect BCR's business prospects.
-In the next EU programming period the disbursal of EU funds may be tied to the rule of law and/or the fulfilment of refugee quotas by recipient countries.
-Such measures could mean significantly lower EU funds for Romania.
+Romania is set to receive funds for infrastructure and other projects in substantial amounts by the EU through Next Generation EU both for public and for private beneficiaries.
+If these funds are not released, are released only in part or with delay (mainly because of the tight timeline of the Recovery and Resilience Facility implementation), or if no further aid will be made available by the EU and the international credit institutions, the Romanian economy could be adversely affected, which would, in turn, negatively affect BCR's business prospects.
+In the next EU programming period the allocation and disbursal of EU funds may be linked to the fulfilment of reforms and more focused on high impact strategic projects.
+Such measures could mean lower EU funds for Romania if Romania will not have the operational capacity to implement such projects.
 Lower EU funds mean less investments in sectors like infrastructure, research and development, small and medium sized enterprises ("SME"), health, education, etc., and cause financial stress for companies in these sectors which would, in turn, negatively affect BCR's business prospects.